-Alertness training: A racing car or motorcycle that is travelling at speed must be brought to a halt promptly in front of an obstacle.

-Vigilance training: Radar observation (detection of flying objects that appear only infrequently); conveyor belt task (detection of faulty articles).

-Selective attention training: While clay pigeon shooting or on a photo safari only specified objects or combinations of objects are to be attended to.

-Divided attention training: In the cockpit of an airplane the client must simultaneously observe the horizon, the flight speed and untoward engine noises.
+- Alertness training: A racing car or motorcycle that is travelling at speed must be brought to a halt promptly in front of an obstacle. - Vigilance training: Radar observation (detection of flying objects that appear only infrequently); conveyor belt task (detection of faulty articles). - Training of selective attention: While clay pigeon shooting or on a photo safari only specified objects or combinations of objects are to be attended to. - Training of divided attention: In the cockpit of an airplane the client must simultaneously observe the horizon, the flight speed and untoward engine noises.